Field of Research (FoR) classification

 Socio-Economic Objective (SEO) classification

-The ANZSRC Socio-Economic Objective (SEO) classification allows Research & Development activity in Australia and New Zealand to be categorised according to the intended purpose or outcome of the research rather than the processes or techniques used in order to achieve this objective.
+The ANZSRC Socio-Economic Objective (SEO) classification allows Research & Development activity in Australia and New Zealand to be categorised according to the intended purpose or outcome of the research rather than the processes or techniques used to achieve this objective.
 The purpose categories include processes, products, health, education and other social and environmental aspects in Australia and New Zealand that R&D activity aims to improve.

 A purpose classification such as the SEO provides a set of categories which collectively exhaust all the objectives of research.
 In this respect, the scope of the SEO is more extensive than a classification of economic activities such as the Australian and New Zealand Standard Industrial Classification (ANZSIC), because not all Research & Development has an economic motive or context.